-Inherent to the nature of our group treatment program (as is applicable to specific program modules) is a level of risk related to peer relationships and interactions. is a level of risk related to peer relationships and interactions.
+Inherent to the nature of our group treatment program is a level of risk related to peer relationships and interactions.
 While we understand that peer relationships are likely to form, we hope to support this occurring in a healthy, productive way and ask your support in engaging, where necessary, to ensure peer relationships do not negatively impact your own or other children/youth's treatment.
 You may be asked to consult or support if peer dynamics become problematic and, in incidents where safety is a concern, we will engage those involved in a plan to ensure safety is maintained and treatment is not negatively impacted.
 This may require adjustments in scheduling or placement to avoid contact between the children/youth involved and, in the most severe circumstances could result in discharge from program.